Nef10/SwiftBeanCount/README.md

 Apps with a user interface:

 * [SwiftBeanCountImporterApp](https://github.com/Nef10/SwiftBeanCountImporterApp): App to import CSV files and texts from banks websites, as well as download data directly from there, and return the user transactions to add to their ledger
-* [SwiftBeanCountSheetSyncApp](https://github.com/Nef10/SwiftBeanCountSheetSyncApp): *not released yet* Tool to sync transaction between a Google Sheet and a ledger
 * [SwiftBeanCountCLI](https://github.com/Nef10/SwiftBeanCountCLI): CLI tool for basic operations on the ledger
 * [SwiftBeanCountApp](https://github.com/Nef10/SwiftBeanCountApp): GUI tool for basic operations on the ledger